darkspirit510/sdc-xmas-2020/README.md

 - Sometimes working on reverse-engineered/unofficial APIs
 - Might be blocked from systems if (non-official) APIs are used without approval

+### openHAB

+#### Binding

+*Library* to connect openHAB with something external.
+Although there are bindings for generic stuff like HTTP, MQTT or even XMPP, more specific bindings exists for the outside world.
+Those bindings handle authentications, refreshs, transformations and other technical problems.
+Most of them can act bidirectional and even support auto detection of new things.

+#### Thing

+A thing is openHAB's representation of an external entity.
+This can be physical (a smart bulb, television, smartphone, gas station, ...) or something theoretical (network device, clock, weather provider).
+Things are used to group and identify external information via channels.

+#### Channel

+Something readable from or writeable to a thing.
+Has a type (which also brings transformation/extraction from thing) and can be transfered to openHAB.

+#### Item

+Compareable to a global variable in any programming language.
+Can (but does not have to) be linked to a channel of a thing.
+If linked to a channel, updates gathered through from a binding will be written to the item and updates to the item will be published via the binding.

 ## openHAB hands-on

 tbd